andyc1997/sparse-deep-RKM/sparse_gen_rkm/README.md

-The folder `sparse_gen_rkm` contains MATLAB scripts for developing <i>Gen-RKM algorithm</i> (Pandey, 2021) with sparsity corporated in the latent variables.
+The folder `sparse_gen_rkm` contains MATLAB scripts for developing <i>Gen-RKM algorithm</i> (Pandey, 2021) with sparsity corporated in the latent variables, using an implicit feature map.
 The files are organized as follows:

 <b>Utils:</b>
 - `random_seeds.m` generates 5 random seeds for experimental uses.